pboin/cancer_notebook/resources.md

   - A chronology of Warburg, Seyfried, and others and how their work evolved over time.
   - There is no requirement for SMT or Genetic theories to be exclusivly 'right'.
 They are probably interrelated.
   - Refers to 'Care Oncology Clinic', which supplements traditional med treatments.
+  - *"Slocum percolated with enthusiasm as he handed me a paper published in January 2016 by the ChemoThermia team detailing the experience using Metabolically Supported Chemotherapy ( MCST ) in pancreatic cancer.
+In their comparison of patients whoe had received the chemothereapy regiment known as FOLFIRINOX plus MCST to those who received FOLFIRINOX alonge, they found an improved median survival rate:  19.5 months in the patients receiving supplemental MCST therapy compared to 11.1 months in those receiving FOLFIRINOX alone.
+The one-year survival rate for those in the first group ( FOLFIRINOX plus MCST ) was 82.5 percent, compared to 48.4 percent in the second group ( FOLFIRINOX alone ), an amazing increas.
+Slocum also noted that 54 percent of the patnients included in this study remained healthy, alive, and free of disease progression at time of publication.
+"We will be rebublishing our results next year, and because so many patients are still alive our median survival is going to be over 20 months," marveled Slocum."*

 ### Reading Now